8,485m / 27,838ft

 - SUMMIT BONUS : Summit bonus for climbing Sherpa- Minimum 1500 USD.

-- EXTRA : Any other services or activities, which are not mentioned in the itinerary.
-Any other item not listed in the “Cost Includes” section.
+- EXTRA : Any other services or activities, which are not mentioned in the itinerary and not listed in the “COST INCLUDES” section.

 Write a Review